375-02 Tate Hall

 PhD, 1972, University of Illinois

 My primary teaching and research relationship is with the Program of History of Science and Technology, which teaches undergraduate courses but offers only graduate degrees with the History of Medicine (www.umn.edu/hstm) .
 My research is at the interface of science with American culture, particularly the practice of science in those institutions where there was a persistent and evident relationship with the larger society.
-This includes the demographics of scientific activity, including the participation of women and the impact their participation has had on the practice of science as well as such sites as natural history museums, educational institutions, and popular publications.
+This includes the demographics of scientific activity, including the participation of women and the impact their participation has had on the practice of science, as well as scientific activity at such sites as natural history museums, educational institutions, and popular publications.
 I have served on as an officer of Section L and was eleacted to the Council of the American Association for the Advancement of Science and I also served in several offices, including the presidency, of the History of Science Society.
 During my career I have had Fulbright fellowships to Australia and New Zealand, taught at the University of Munich on a faculty exchange, and participated in international workshops, including most recently the Max Planck Institute for the History of Science in Berlin.
 For a detailed cv and curriculum information go to https://sites.google.com/a/umn.edu/sally-gregory-kohlstedt/

 New book announcement at www.sallygregorykohlstedt.com

 - American Association for the Advancement of Science

 - Forum on the History of Science in America